 My regular green smoothie contains 2 bananas, a handful of greens, a defrosted pot of berries and half a cup or so of cold water.
 I keep frozen Blackberries on hand, but dislike the numerous pips if I’m using in a smoothie, so I blend them up, strain & mush through a fine sieve & freeze in single use portions.
 If I have any other berries they go in too.
 Raspberries, Strawberries & Blueberries are all delish (and the frozen supermarket ones are less than half the price of the fresh at this time of year)

-That makes 2 portions of smoothie, one for breakfast and one for this afternoon.
+That makes 2 portions of Stinging Nettle Smoothie, one for breakfast and one for this afternoon.

 Oh, I guess you want to know if I got a mouth full of nettle stings?
 NO!